 As part of a series of wide-ranging reforms, the Australian government has taken steps to make PHI simpler and easier to understand.
 The steps taken include making upgrades to the private health website, providing you with a new Private Health Information Statement and making product data publicly available.

-The government plans to introduce a series of changes providing you with better access to information, making it easier to compare and understand both your hospital and general policy cover.
+The government has launched a series of changes providing you with better access to information, making it easier to compare and understand both your hospital and general policy cover.
 These changes include:

-- Comparing products will be easier with the redesign on the Private Health Insurance Ombudsman (PHIO) website.
+- Comparing products has become easier with the redesign of the Private Health Insurance Ombudsman (PHIO) website.

-- The old Standard Information Statements (SIS) will be replaced with a new, single info sheet called a Private Health Information Statement (PHIS).
+- The old Standard Information Statements (SIS) has been replaced with a new, single info sheet called a Private Health Information Statement (PHIS).

 - Insurers must provide you with the following information, on request, rather than in annual statements:

 - A tax statement with details about your PHI rebate.

 - If you have Lifetime Health Cover, insurance providers are required to inform you at least once a year of how long your loading period will continue to apply.

 - Data about health insurance products are publicly available on the Private Health Insurance Ombudsman (PHIO) website and in downloadable format.